Installation via Devo repository

 rpm -e logtrust-monitor

-In all versions of CentOS, SELinux is disabled by default.
-To check the status of SELinux, run the command getenforce.
-If you are using CentOS with SELinux enabled, the SELinux policy must be updated to allow rsyslog to report its events to Devo.
+- The SELinux policy must be modified to allow rsyslog to report its events to Devo.
 For more information, check out the syslog & SELinux configuration article.

 Have we answered your question?